mchara01/centaur/README.md

         <img alt="Repository Size" src="https://img.shields.io/github/repo-size/mchara01/thesis_test">
 </a>

-A study on two EVM-based blockchains, namely Ethereum (ETH) and BSC (BNB).
-It explores their vulnerability using smart contract automated analysis tools for EVM bytecode.
+A study on two EVM-based blockchains, namely Ethereum (ETH) and Binance Smart Chain (BSC).
+It explores the existence of vulnerabilities in deployed smart contracts in these two chains using smart contract automated analysis tools for EVM bytecode.
 Our codebase artifact is encapsulated into the _**Centaur**_ framework.
-The framework also uses [SmartBugs](https://github.com/smartbugs/smartbugs) for analysing the dataset of smart contract bytecodes using multiple analysis tools and it is easy to extend it to support other EVM chains.
+The framework also extends [SmartBugs](https://github.com/smartbugs/smartbugs) for analysing the dataset of smart contract bytecodes using multiple analysis tools and it is easily extendable to support other EVM chains.

 ## Table of Contents